GlyNAC (Glycine + N-Acetylcysteine)

 3

-Multiple smaller pilot studies preceding the 2022 RCT (Sekhar lab, Baylor College of Medicine).
+Multiple smaller pilot studies preceding the 2022 clinical trial (Sekhar lab, Baylor College of Medicine).
 Including studies in HIV patients with premature aging, animal models, and metabolic syndrome contexts.

 Various smaller cohorts including aged mice, HIV-infected adults with premature aging features, and pilot human studies.

 Established GlyNAC effects on glutathione restoration, mitochondrial function, oxidative stress, and metabolic markers in multiple populations and species.
 Animal studies showed GlyNAC improved age-related deficits in aged mice including GSH, MFO, insulin resistance.
-Foundation for the pivotal 2022 RCT that translated preclinical findings to randomized human evidence.
+Foundation for the pivotal 2022 clinical trial that translated preclinical findings to randomized human evidence.

 Side effects and drug interactions